hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 Currently the only way to extract a custom attribute is to implement a `com.hazelcast.query.extractor.ValueExtractor` that encompasses the extraction logic.

-Custom Attributes are compatible with all Hazelcast serialisation methods, including the Portable serialisation.
+Custom Attributes are compatible with all Hazelcast serialization methods, including the Portable serialization.

 ### Implementing a ValueExtractor